 Sure, you can start your virtual assistant business on your own, and learn everything through trial and error.

 Or you can fast-track your success by learning from one of the best VAs in the business by learning exactly how to create a system of efficiency so you can maximize your time and earn more money.

-Is there a class I can take to help fast-track my virtual assistant business?
+Is there a virtual assistant course I can take to help fast-track my business?